Jictyvoo/Thenafter/docs/README.md

 </pre>

 * Then, will be generated a file with the table for the first and follow
+* WARNING -> The program is case sensitive

 ## Specifying the language generated